Cliven Bundy: Racist comments

 About a week after the climax of the standoff, on April 19, 2014, Bundy spoke about witnessing a civil disturbance, the 1965 Watts riots.
 Bundy described his views about unhappiness at that time and criticized what he saw as government interference and its influence on African Americans.
 He recalled later seeing a public housing project in North Las Vegas where some of the older residents and the children sat on the porch.
 He said:

-In reference to Mexican people, he said:

 A year later Bundy called the reaction to his statements a "misunderstanding," saying he was not racist and that he should not have used the term "Negro."
 He added: "I've never had a black person or a brown person ever say anything bad about me."
 He then proceeded to make further statements about race, comparing "welfare and housing" to slavery.
 He expressed support for Blacks who have "raised themselves up to a point where they are equal with the rest of us."
 As an alternative to government jobs and programs, he touted private-sector work.
 "We don't need leeches feeding off us and eating off of us," he said.
 "We need producers."